Most of us try to get organised, especially as the new year starts, but day-to-day tasks often take over and our processes become even more chaotic.

 It’s time for The Big Tidy.

-And to help you get on top of tidying your home, we’ve put together some important dos and don’ts that’ll help you get things sorted quickly and efficiently.
+To help you get on top of the tidying, we’ve put together some important dos and don’ts which will help you get things sorted quickly and efficiently.
 We’ll also recommend a number of cleaning and tidying products along the way so your decluttering tasks are done in next to no time.

 1. Do have a plan

-Before you start, put together a to-do list of the various areas you want to tidy up.
-This will help you work through everything methodically, while also feeling a sense of triumph as you tick off another room that’s been decluttered and organised.
+Before you start, put together a to-do list of all the areas you want to tidy up.
+This will help you work through everything methodically and you’ll also feel a sense of triumph as you tick off every room as it gets sorted.

 Before you start rifling through all of your belongings, it’s a good idea to start with the spaces where all of your boxed items are going to be put.
-This includes store cupboards, under-stair storage spaces and attics.
-Giving these a quick tidy means you can put boxes from other rooms straight in them without having to shuffle things around.
+This includes store cupboards, understairs storage spaces and attics.
+Giving them a quick tidy means you can put boxes from other rooms straight in without having to shuffle anything around.

-It’s also worth putting some hooks up, especially in garages and sheds, so you can hang various items up (e.g. bikes) to create more storage space on the floor for heavier, bulkier items.
+It’s also worth putting some hooks up, especially in garages and sheds, and hang whatever you can (e.g. bikes) to create more storage space on the floor for heavy, bulky items.